The R&D Expenditure Credit (RDEC) scheme replaced the legacy large company R&D scheme and offers a higher rate of relief.

-When preparing and submitting a claim for R&D tax relief, the key is to really look at what the company does.
-This will include engaging with other areas of the business, particularly technical staff, to ensure the claim is correctly scoped.
+When preparing and submitting a claim for R&D tax relief, the key is to look in detail at what the company does.
+This will include engaging with other areas of the business, particularly technical staff, to ensure the claim is scoped correctly.

 2. Design your methodology